aabbtree77/aabbtree77.github.io/about/about.md

 Vilnius, 2014 - 2015, 2020.
 A confirmation that Jonas Matuzas' CNN model is one of the most convincing results in the MNIST digit recognition, reproducible research!

-I have been testing my models with the MNIST-like data sets since 1999, my BSc times guided by Dalius Navakauskas in Vilnius.
+I have been testing some related models with the MNIST-like data sets since 1999, my BSc times when guided by Dalius Navakauskas in Vilnius.
 Retrospectively, MNIST is not as interesting as CIFAR, but all that got solved with AlexNet-2012, leaving very little to further research.

-Lately, a really interesting stuff turned out to be: Transformers-BERT-ChatGPT, AlphaGo/Zero, AlphaFold, Stable Diffusion, but these great experiments/systems one can count on fingers.
-One can learn about some interesting deep learning failures from the life paths of two International Math/Informatics Olympiad gold medalists: [Alexander Skidanov](https://www.youtube.com/watch?v=1aK2u_fdiIY) and [Igor Ganichev](https://www.youtube.com/watch?v=-xh_XXlX0kE&t=8977s) (in Russian).
+Lately, unexpectedly powerful deep networks have emerged: Transformers-BERT-ChatGPT, AlphaGo/Zero, AlphaFold, Stable Diffusion, but these great experiments/systems one can count on fingers.
+[Alexander Skidanov](https://www.youtube.com/watch?v=1aK2u_fdiIY) and [Igor Ganichev](https://www.youtube.com/watch?v=-xh_XXlX0kE&t=8977s) share some insights about the failures in this field as well (in Russian).

 <br>